top of page

 São Paulo

-The ground floor houses the Lobby and an Auditorium equipped to host all types of events or lectures, with a wide-screen screen, lapel microphones, headsets and boom microphones, as well as a sound and video control booth upstairs.
-Upon entering, elevators provide access to the six floors and two basements.
-The areas open to registered members are on the fifth and sixth floors.
-The fifth floor has a work area with a bench and chairs, with upside-down payphones that have been transformed into armchairs, a “silence area” and closed booths for calls with acoustic insulation.
-Also on this floor, a large and inviting area shares spaces with a sofa, pool table and table football.
-The sixth floor houses a café, tables and chairs and a terrace with wooden benches and counters.
-From the first to the third floor, there is an area dedicated to startups selected by the Campus programs.
-The fourth floor houses an area for workshops and also the São Paulo Campus team.
-The decor is inspired by the “concrete jungle” concept and contains several elements of São Paulo culture.
-The meeting rooms represent diversity through the city’s festivals, such as Virada Cultural, Achiropita and Chinese New Year.
+The ground floor houses the lobby and an auditorium equipped to host a wide range of events and lectures, featuring a large screen, lapel microphones, headsets, boom microphones, and a sound and video control booth on the upper level.
+Upon entering, elevators provide access to all six floors and two basement levels.
+Areas open to registered members are located on the fifth and sixth floors.
+The fifth floor offers a workspace with benches and chairs, upside-down payphones repurposed as armchairs, a quiet zone, and enclosed acoustic booths for calls.
+This floor also includes a spacious lounge area with a sofa, pool table, and foosball table.
+The sixth floor features a café, tables and chairs, and a terrace with wooden benches and counters.

 DATA SHEET